 As far as individual performances go, Dowdell was the best of the three Hokies in the Summer League, averaging 6.3 ppg, 2.5 rpg, 2 spg, 1.3 apg and 0.5 bpg, leading the team in steals.
 Dowdell only played in four of the teams five games, starting two.
 With a 19-man roster, Minnesota gave many of the team's top players a day off to give prospects an opportunity to show what they could do.
 In his four games, Dowdell shot his way to a line of 38/29/63 (field goal/3-point/free throw).
 For a shooting-point guard (also known as a combo guard) these are not very comforting statistics.
 The field goal percentage is subpar as are the 3-point and free throw percentages as well.
 Dowdell also racked up a whopping 2.3 turnovers per game, giving him a negative assist-to-turnover ratio, something frowned upon for guards.

-Dowdell finished seventh on the team in scoring and first in steals, but despite playing considerable minutes, he was well behind the team leaders in that regard.
+Dowdell finished seventh on the team in scoring, but despite playing considerable minutes, he was well behind the team leaders in that regard.
 Therefore, if you extrapolate his averages over the amount of playing time the team's top minute-getter received, Dowdell would've averaged 10.3 ppg, 3.3 spg, 2.1 apg.
 With those numbers, Dowdell would've finished third on the team in scoring and assists and continued to lead the team in steals.
 However, Dowdell would've also averaged a Jeremy Lin-esque 3.8 turnovers in only 30 minutes of play.

 Zabian may have put in just an above average NBA Summer League performance, but if he is going to be picked up, it will be for what he did IN THE LEAGUE and not the Summer League.
 Dowdell brings a knowledge and experience to the table that teams covet in backup guards.
 He can score, run an offense and play adequate defense.
 I would say the chances of Dowdell being picked up are 40/60, as he remained unsigned for the duration of the lockout shortened season.
 The lockout hurt his chances to be able to make a team, and professional sports is a "what did you do for me lately?" type or business, meaning the further away he gets from his stellar 2010-11 season, the less teams will remember it and take it into account.
 If Dowdell does not receive a training camp invite however, expect him to go abroad.